-Chicago Weekend Guide: What You Cannot Miss
+Chicago For a Weekend: What You Cannot Miss

 I recently went to Chicago for the first time and fell in love!
 I was only there for a long weekend (4 days) to visit a friend yet was able to cram a fair amount of things into a short-ish period of time.